 - OCD has already been discussed earlier in the article.

 Hip Dysplasia occurs when the hip joint, a “ball and socket” joint, forms improperly.
 As a dog grows, both the ball and socket need to grow at similar rates.
 Hip dysplasia, or an abnormal growth development of the hip, happens with the ball and socket don’t grow at an equal rate, resulting in the two not fitting together properly.
 This causes the hip(s) to become loose or "out of place," causing lameness, pain, and secondary arthritis.

-Hip dysplasia is considered to be a hereditary disease and is commonly found in large-breed dogs such as golden retrievers, Labrador retrievers, mastiffs, German shepherds, rottweilers, and Old English sheepdogs, to name a few.
+Hip dysplasia is considered to be a hereditary disease and is commonly found in large-breed dogs such as golden retrievers, Labrador retrievers, mastiffs, German shepherds and rottweilers, to name a few.
 Because hip dysplasia is a hereditary disorder, dogs with hip dysplasia should not be used for breeding.
-If your puppy is an at-risk breed for hip dysplasia, talk to your veterinarian about the best diet for your dog as he grows and matures into adulthood.
-A proper diet can help your dog maintain healthy joints and hips!
+Various radiographic procedures are used to diagnose and grade hip dysplasia.

 When a dog is plagued with severe hip dysplasia, he or she may have trouble going from a lying to standing position and may walk with a limp.
 Dogs with mild hip dysplasia may show no signs of lameness.
 In both situations, secondary arthritis generally develops as the dog ages, causing pain and reduced mobility.
 There are several options for treating hip dysplasia, including various types of surgery and medication.
 Talk with your veterinarian to determine which treatment is best for your dog.